 Scholarship Recipients (University-Administered)

-Scholarships administered by Western University will be applied towards the second installment of tuition fees owing.
+Scholarships administered by The University of Western Ontario will be applied towards the second installment of tuition fees owing.
 Students are responsible for paying the first instalment of tuition in full by the due date.

 Employee Group Scholarship Tuition Plan

 Qualified students should submit their applications to Student Financial Services.
-Applications can be downloaded from the Office of the Registrar's website at www.registrar.uwo.ca.
-Information about the specific plan terms and criteria for each employee group can also be found on the website.
+Applications can be downloaded from the Office of the Registrar's web page at www.registrar.uwo.ca.
+Information regarding Faculty, PMA, UWOSA, IUOE/ UWOPA, CUPE dependent scholarships can be found at this site

-The University does not defer tuition, without penalty, for external scholarships or registered education savings plans such as Knowledge First or CST.
+The University does not defer tuition, without penalty, for external scholarships or registered education savings plans such as USC or CST.

 External scholarships not administered by Western may be used to defer tuition, if the scholarship funds are forwarded directly to Western from the external sponsor, before the tuition fee deadline.
 Payments must include the student's name and student number.
 Students are responsible for the payment of any fees, which exceed the amount of the scholarship by the tuition fee deadline.